Sharif-bot-cmd/Quantum-Silicon-Core-Loader/Suppression_Response.md

 Understand the following:

-- Attempts to suppress`qslcl.elf` will result in*greater visibility, deeper forks, and stronger distribution*.
+- Attempts to suppress`qslcl.elf/bin` will result in *greater visibility, deeper forks, and stronger distribution*.
 Your countermeasures will expose your fear of technological freedom, not weakness in the ELF.

 - Any public action taken against this loader will be documented, mirrored, and archived by the global community.